Last Updated: March 26, 2026

 Tank Setup

 An open layout with plenty of swimming space works best for these active fish.
 Plant the sides and back of the tank, leaving the center open for the school to move freely.
-Robust plants like Java fern, Anubias, and Vallisneria are good choices, as these fish can be a bit rough on delicate plantings.
+Robust plants like Java fern, Anubias, and Vallisneria are good choices, as these fish is a bit rough on delicate plantings.

 Moderate current from the filter is appreciated, as these fish come from riverine environments.
 A sandy or fine gravel substrate works well.
 Driftwood and smooth rocks provide visual interest and some territorial boundaries.